-From Mobile Phone Memory
+Copy from Mobile Phone Memory

-A few years back, it was difficult copying pictures from mobile phone memory to the computer storage drive.
+A few years back, it was difficult to copy pictures from mobile phone memory to the computer storage drive.
 Special mobile drivers or PC suite was needed to access phone memory in the computer.
 After widespread android smartphones and preloaded mobile phone drivers in the Windows operating system, it became easy to plug and play mobile devices.
 It works just as we use Pendrive.

-- Attach and plug in your smartphone to the USB drive of the computer (Wait for few seconds, let driver automatically installed)
+- Attach and plug in your smartphone to the USB drive of the computer (Wait for a few seconds, let driver automatically installed)

-- Go to This PC, look for a mobile device under the “Devices and Drives” section, Open It.
+- Go to This PC, look for a mobile device under the “Devices and Drives” section, and Open It.

 - Open memory type applicable

 - Go to the directory of the required picture and select ->Right Click-> Copy (or press Ctrl + C)